LifeScopeLabs/lifescopelabs.github.io/lifescope-index.md

 ## Frontend

-### [lifescope-site](https://lifescopelabs.github.io/site.html)
-Backups of all site content /documentation for lifescope.github.io. lifescope.io served by SquareSquare.

-### [lifescope-app](https://lifescopelabs.github.io/app.html)
 App to search explorer and curate your personal data in various views.
 Single-page Universal web app built on Nuxt and Vue.js.
 Desktop/mobile reactive design interface with javascript extensions.
 Written with plugin framework such as location tracking, web xr and web voice.
 Should be containerizable inside a universal app framework like Cordova.
 Able to connect as many provider accounts you want.
 List saved searches and hashtags

+### [lifescope-site](https://lifescopelabs.github.io/site.html)

+### [lifescope-app](https://lifescopelabs.github.io/app.html)

 #### Explorer